COMPANY

 scenicdesign71

-In-depth interview with Marianne Elliott about her new movie The Salt Path, starring Gillian Anderson:
+This in-depth interview with Marianne Elliott about her new movie The Salt Path, starring Gillian Anderson:

 DeadlineMarianne Elliott Makes Filmmaking Debut ... [at] Toronto Film Festival

-...Also teases a possible adaptation of Company for the big screen.
+...also teases a possible adaptation of Company for the big screen.